murrant/timeseries-php/.junie/guidelines.md

    Formatting: pint
    Static Analysis: phpstan
 - Never throw a generic \Exception, use TSDBException as the base exception
+- After every change, run:
+./vendor/bin/phpunit
+./vendor/bin/phpstan
+./vendor/bin/pint

 ## Project Structure
 - Keep classes focused on a single responsibility (SOLID principles)
 - Use data transfer objects where appropriate
-- Drivers specific files should be under their directory in src/Drivers
+- Driver specific files should be under their directory in src/Drivers
-- Use PSR-4
+- Strictly adhere to PSR-4 and best practices for file organization

 ## Performance Considerations
 - Use batch operations when possible (e.g., `writeBatch()` instead of multiple `write()` calls)